desirable-objects/grails-sendgrid/README.md

 The Grails SendGrid plugin allows you to use the services offered by [SendGrid](http://sendgrid.com) to send email from your application.

+The plugin works for Grails `3.x`.
+For Grails `2.x` please refer to the [1.x](https://github.com/desirable-objects/grails-sendgrid/tree/1.x) branch

 Installation
 ----------